thenasko/mathematics-in-the-world/number_theory/divisibility-remainders.md

 > * What is the last digit of $$7^{2015}$$ (in base 10)?
 > * What is the last digit of $$7^{7^{2015}}$$ (in base 10)?

+Let us look at the last digit powers of 7 have.

 ### The last digit of Fibonacci numbers